Pmachariah-012/wca-ai-tool-elitegroup/README.md

 if __name__ == "__main__":
     main()

-# conclusion
+# Conclusion
-* the cv reviewer works with different cv
+* The CV reviewer works with different CVs
-* it analyses only cv
+* It analyses only CVs
-# suggestions in improving the reviewer
+# Suggestions in improving the reviewer
 * by making it analyse a cv out of 100
 * making it give suggestions on what experiences and skils lacking in the cv